Warframe: Gameplay

-Through the Orbiter's console, the player can select any of the available missions to them.
-To progress through the Solar System, players must complete mission 'nodes' on each planet to reach Junctions, and use these Junctions to travel to other planets.
+Through the Orbiter's console, the player can select any of the missions available to them.
+To progress through the Solar System, players must complete mission nodes on each planet to reach Junctions, and use these Junctions to travel to other planets.
 Other missions rotate over time as part of the game's living universe; these can include missions with special rewards and community challenges to allow all players to reap benefits if they are successfully met.
 High-difficulty daily and weekly challenges offer rare rewards.
 Aboard the Orbiter, the player can manage their arsenal of equipment, customize their Warframes and weapons, craft new equipment, and access the in-game marketplace.
 Missions can be played alone or with up to four players in a player versus environment cooperative manner, and are generally played on procedurally generated maps.
 Missions have various objectives, such as defeating a certain number of enemies (Exterminate), stealing data from terminals without raising enemy alarms (Spy), rescuing and escorting prisoners (Rescue), or defending points on the map for set periods (Defense).
-Later updates have added three large open-field environments where the player can accept bounties composed of several missions in succession.
+Later updates have added three large open-field environments where the player can accept bounties composed of several missions in succession; and a fourth open-field environment named Duviri, where the player must take control of the Operator's alternate-timeline self, the Drifter, and complete a series of objectives before slaying an ancient mechanical beast known as an Orowyrm.

 Players can use their weapons, abilities, and several parkour maneuvers to navigate through the area and defeat enemies within the mission.
-Upon losing all health, a player becomes downed; an ally may revive them, or a player may revive themselves a limited number of times each day.
+Upon losing all health, a player becomes downed; an ally may revive them, or a player may revive themselves a limited number of times per mission.
 Once the mission is complete, players are rewarded with in-game items, as well as in-game currency and items picked up while exploring the map; failure to complete a mission causes these rewards to be lost.
-In addition to cooperative missions, the game includes player versus player (PvP) content through the multiplayer 'Conclave', which also rewards the player for placing highly in such matches.
+In addition to cooperative missions, the game includes player versus player (PvP) content through the multiplayer Conclave, which also rewards the player for placing highly in such matches.